 - Costs incurred in changing locks and repairing damaged premises

 These policy will not cover loss or damage caused by the following:

 - War, invasion, act of foreign enemy etc.

-- Confiscation, nationalisation etc. by government authority
+- Confiscation, nationalization, or suspension by a government authority

 - Nuclear activity, weapons, waste etc.